Crystal D. Evans

 Featured in The Arts Society Magazine - 2023

-The Arts Society magazine, is the international publication for The Arts Society which has a vibrant network of over 92,000 individual Members and more than 350 local Societies in the UK and mainland Europe.
+The Arts Society magazine, is the international publication for The Arts Society (registered charity no. 1089743) which has a vibrant network of over 92,000 individual Members and more than 350 local Societies in the UK and mainland Europe.
 With a circulation of 82,000, The Arts Society Magazine is the official membership magazine for The Arts Society, and it is published three times a year.

 In their Winter 2023 edition, several works by Crystal Evans were featured on page 60 alongside an article titled 'Inspiring Summer Show', in the context of her being featured at The Summer Arts Exhibition by The Arts Society Sandwich, and The Arts Society Dover, Deal, & Sandwich.